 We believe each child is a unique individual, discovering the world in his or her own way.
 Like snowflakes, no two children are the same.
-As teachers it is our job to help guide the children in their classroom and facilitate their educational journey; helping to set them on the path to becoming well-rounded citizens of the world.
-As teachers it is incredibly rewarding to be a part of this discovery, not only for the children, but for the parents too.
-We welcome all families to be active participants in your child’s education!
+As teachers, it is our job to help guide the children in their classroom and facilitate their educational journey; helping to set them on the path to becoming well-rounded citizens of the world.
+As teachers, it is incredibly rewarding to be a part of this discovery, not only for the children, but for the parents too.
+We welcome all families to be active participants in their child’s education!

 Jodi, Little Sprouts Teacher

 Hi, I’m Jodi!
 I have always had a passion for working with children and helping them grow and develop their young minds.
 In my years of working with children, I have had a wide variety of experience with children of all ages and developmental levels.
 In 2013, I graduated from Edgewood College with a degree in Child Life.
 After graduating college, I became a nanny and then worked doing play-based therapy for young children with autism before finding a position at The Learning Gardens in January 2019.
 I was excited to join a center with a strong emphasis on play for the young child and the implementation of the Creative Curriculum.
 I believe play is the best form of learning for a child and is so beneficial for development!
 In my free time, I enjoy traveling and experiencing new things, hanging out with my friends and family, playing soccer, and being outdoors.